heikoengel/aoc/README.md

-# Advent of Code 2021
+# Advent of Code Scratchpad

 My solution attempts, no guarantees for correctness, mostly quick & dirty python.